Cascoda/ca8210-linux/README.md

 # ca8210-linux
-Linux kernel drivers for Cascoda's CA-8210 IEEE 802.15.4 transceiver.
+Linux kernel driver for Cascoda's CA-8210 IEEE 802.15.4 transceiver.

 The master branch supports kernel 4.8.
 The backports branch can be built for kernel 4.1 onwards.